FSchijve/Capita-Selecta-gr-5/Code setup/README.md

   3. Open the TransformParameters.0.txt file, you can find this in the results folder.
   4. Paste this Offset behind "Origin".

-  - Do a transformation:
+- Do a transformation
   1. This can be done in the same run as doing a registration, in that case the runnr variable can be commented out.
   2. This can be done in a different run the doing the registration, in that case the runnr variable should conatain the correct runnr.
   3. Uncomment the transform line, and run.
 - Do a visualisation:
   1. Uncomment the registration method, and run (2D or 3D).

   Note that Giulia uploaded another visualisation method.
 It is better to use that one!